CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 <details>
 <summary>Expand for hints</summary>

 - The `run.sh` file uses `./cliapp` but the cronjob runs from a different folder.
-Either:
-  - Change it to a full file path - `/opt/chimera/bin/cliapp`
+Change it to a full file path: `/opt/chimera/bin/cliapp`
-  - Or change it to `cliapp` and add the `/opt/chimera/bin` folder to the PATH environment variable, via an `ENV` line in the Dockerfile.
 - Run this command at the start of the `ENTRYPOINT` to make environment variables available to the cronjob `printenv >> /etc/environment`.
 Otherwise, DATA_FOLDER or REDIS_HOST etc will not be set during the cronjob.

 </details>